SeldonIO/seldonio.github.com/configuration.md

 A lot of configuration options are contained in ZooKeeper, below we pick out a few that are important to gain an understanding of Seldon Server and associated components.

+### Memcached Settings<a name="memcached"></a>
+Seldon uses Memcached for caching data.
+The configuration is set in "**/config/memcached_servers**" and can be a single host:port setting or a comma separated list of host:port pairs. eg.

+{% highlight html %}
+192.168.59.103:11211,192.168.59.104:11211
+{% endhighlight %}

 ### Database Pool Settings<a name="dbcp"></a>
 Seldon needs access to a JDBC compliant datastore that holds the client databases as well as a special "api" database that contains the consumer keys and secrets for clients.
 An [Apache DBCP2](http://commons.apache.org/proper/commons-dbcp/) database pool is configured for each datastore.
 The configuration is set in `/config/dbcp', an example is show below: